St. Ita's Hospital: History

+Irish republican Michael Staines was chairman of the hospital board and on one occasion spent the night there while on the run in 1920.

 St. Ita's Hospital Radio commenced broadcasting in December 1983 and was the first radio station in Ireland to receive one of the new broadcast licenses after the provisions of the Broadcasting bill were brought into operation in 1988.

-After the introduction of deinstitutionalisation in the late 1980s the hospital went into a period of decline.
+After the introduction of deinstitutionalisation in the late 1980s, the hospital went into a period of decline.
 Nearly 500,000 viewers watched an episode of the RTÉ documentary The Asylum which featured St Ita's Hospital in 2005.

 In June 2010, the Mental Health Commission instructed the hospital to stop the admission of acute patients on account of the "entirely unacceptable and inhumane conditions" by 28 February 2011.
 The hospital closed to inpatients in March 2011 and to outpatients as well in January 2014.

-The Health Service Executive announced in February 2012 that the Central Mental Hospital would locate to the former site of the old St Ita's Hospital.
-The construction works, which are being undertaken by Rhatigan OHL at a cost of €140 million, are expected to be completed in late 2019.
+The Health Service Executive (HSE) announced in February 2012 that the Central Mental Hospital would relocate to the former site of the old St Ita's Hospital.
+The new hospital was completed in 2020, however, construction work and industrial relations issues delayed the opening until November 2022.